GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

   members of a group can publish.
 For example, suppose that:
 * You are a member of Group A, and
 * Group A is a member of Group B, which is a group publisher.
-In this case you are not a direct member of Group B, and cannot publish using that group.
+In this case you cannot publish because you are not a direct member of Group B.
 {% endAside %}

 ## Publishing using a group publisher

-In the top right-hand corner of the [Chrome Web Store developer console][devconsole] is a pull-down that contains the following
+In the top right-hand corner of the [Chrome Web Store Developer Dashboard][devconsole] is a pull-down that contains the following
 items:

 * Your developer user name (your individual publisher)